neno13453/k8s-killerkoda-scenarios/Common-Kubectl-CLI/step1.md

 > Creating a Pod using `kubectl create`.
-You can type `kubectl create` to see list of options that can easily create,
+You can type `kubectl create -h` to see list of options that can easily create,

 Let’s start by launching an `nginx` under web-server **namespace** using a **Deployment** resource.